ann-kilzer/llama-rama/README.md

 # llama-rama
 My first computer science class project from 2002.
-Co-author was an eccentric freshman named Dennis.
+Co-author was an eccentric freshman named Dennis Webber.
 Credit to Dennis for Llama inspiration.

 I'm not sure if I can get this running anymore, as it's hard to replicate the Pascal graphics modes.
 In high school we had some old IBM computers, and learning to program the sound was always a fun day of class.
 If you didn't add a command to turn the sound off at the program's end, the sound would continue even after program termination.
 After kicking off an endless EEEEEEEEEEEEE, students would scramble to write a new program to silence the noise.